-Crit Criteria 8.1 All members of staff, volunteers and other associates have training on child protection when they join the agency which includes an introduction to the organisation's child protection policy and procedures.
-8.2 All members of staff and volunteers are provided with opportunities to learn about how to recognise and respond to concerns about child abuse.
-8.3 Children are provided with advice and support on keeping themselves safe.
-8.4 Staff members and volunteers with special responsibilities for keeping children safe have relevant training and regular opportunities to update their skills and knowledge.
-8.5 Training is provided to those responsible for dealing with complaints and disciplinary procedures in relation to child abuse and inappropriate behaviour towards children.
-8.6 Training and written guidance on safer recruitment practice is provided for those responsible for recruiting and selecting staff.
-8.7 Opportunities exist for learning from practical case experience to be fed back into organisational training and development programmes. • a J should ensure you have the following: way of identifying staff training needs • a budget for training staff on child protection
+- 8.1 All members of staff, volunteers and other associates have training on child protection when they join the agency which includes an introduction to the organisation's child protection policy and procedures. - 8.2 All members of staff and volunteers are provided with opportunities to learn about how to recognise and respond to concerns about child abuse. - 8.3 Children are provided with advice and support on keeping themselves safe. - 8.4 Staff members and volunteers with special responsibilities for keeping children safe have relevant training and regular opportunities to update their skills and knowledge. - 8.5 Training is provided to those responsible for dealing with complaints and disciplinary procedures in relation to child abuse and inappropriate behaviour towards children. - 8.6 Training and written guidance on safer recruitment practice is provided for those responsible for recruiting and selecting staff. - 8.7 Opportunities exist for learning from practical case experience to be fed back into organisational training and development programmes.

-• people who are experienced in child protection and can provide training.
+- a way of identifying staff training needs - a budget for training staff on child protection - a list of people who are experienced in child protection and can provide training.